nmcguinness/L8---OOP---Module-Content/notes/topics/t08_generics_1/challenges/ce03_frequency_forge.md

 ---

-## Your Task
+## Your Implementation File

-Complete the `Exercise.java` file by:
+Complete the exercise in `Exercise.java` by working through the stages above.

-1. Loading the CSV and XML datasets
-2. Applying a generic frequency-counting method
-3. Printing sorted reports
-4. Displaying benchmark timings in milliseconds

 <details>
 <summary><strong>Exercise.java</strong></summary>